 - To personalise our communications with you

-- To monitor your attendance and engagement for the use of Polytechnic-Initiated Withdrawals as outlined in the Polytechnic’s Academic Statue.
+- To monitor your attendance and engagement for the use of Polytechnic-Initiated Withdrawals as outlined in the Polytechnic’s Academic Statute.

 4.5.
 For Communications and Marketing – the Polytechnic will use your information to communicate with you and carry out marketing activities.
 You can unsubscribe from marketing communications through a link provided in marketing emails.
 The Polytechnic will not release your information to other organisations for marketing purposes.